itsStxn/Coding-problems-Two-Pointers/Medium/Two Sum II - Input Array Is Sorted/README.md

 Each indexed is processed exactly once.

 ## Space Complexity - O(1)
-No extra space is used.
+No data structure variables with `n` size are used.